emNavi/AirGym/README.md

 - <span style="color: #76b900; ">[control_for_gym](https://github.com/emNavi/control_for_gym)</span>:  a middleware layer based on MAVROS for forwarding control commands at various levels to PX4 autopilot.
 It includes a finite state machine to facilitate switching between DRL models and traditional control algorithms.

 ## Features
-<p><span style="color: #76b900; ">AirGym is more lightweight and has a clearer file structure compared to other simulators</span>, because it was designed from the beginning with the goal of achieving Sim-to-Real transfer.</p>
+**AirGym is more lightweight and has a clearer file structure compared to other simulators**, because it was designed from the beginning with the goal of achieving Sim-to-Real transfer.</p>

-- <span style="color: #76b900; ">Lightweight & Customizable</span>:AirGym is extremely lightweight yet highly extensible, allowing you to quickly set up your own customized training task.
+- **Lightweight & Customizable**: AirGym is extremely lightweight yet highly extensible, allowing you to quickly set up your own customized training task.
-- <span style="color: #76b900; ">Strict Alignment with PX4 Logic</span>: Flight control in AirGym is supported by [rlPx4Controller](https://github.com/emNavi/rlPx4Controller).
+- **Strict Alignment with PX4 Logic**: Flight control in AirGym is supported by [rlPx4Controller](https://github.com/emNavi/rlPx4Controller).
 It maintains strict control logic alignment with the open-source PX4, for a better Sim-to-Real.
-- <span style="color: #76b900; ">Multiple Control Modes</span>: AirGym provides various control modes including PY (position & yaw), LV (linear velocity & yaw), CTA (collective thrust & attitude angle), CTBR (collective thrust & body rate), SRT (single-rotor thrust)
+- **Multiple Control Modes**: AirGym provides various control modes including PY (position & yaw), LV (linear velocity & yaw), CTA (collective thrust & attitude angle), CTBR (collective thrust & body rate), SRT (single-rotor thrust).
-- <span style="color: #76b900; ">Sim-to-Real Toolkits</span>: AirGym series have complete flow of robot learning Sim-to-Real and provide a potential to transfer well-trained policies to a physical device.
+- **Sim-to-Real Toolkits**: AirGym series have complete flow of robot learning Sim-to-Real and provide a potential to transfer well-trained policies to a physical device.

 ## Environments